 The iOS SDK exposes real time information related to call quality.
 By using this API you can be notified as soon as any degradation of connectivity metrics is observed and adjust your application UI, providing visible feedback to the user.

-The iOS SDK provides the ability to receive real-time call quality events through the SinchExperimentalCallDelegate protocol, which includes the method callDidEmitCallQualityEvent(_ call: SinchCall, event: SinchCallQualityWarningEvent).
-This protocol is part of SinchCallDelegate, enabling the detection and handling of various call quality warning events within the call lifecycle.
+The iOS SDK provides real-time call quality events through the SinchExperimentalCallDelegate protocol, which includes the method callDidEmitCallQualityEvent(_ call: SinchCall, event: SinchCallQualityWarningEvent).
+This extends the standard call delegate handling so you can detect and act on call quality warning events during the call lifecycle.

 public protocol SinchExperimentalCallDelegate: AnyObject {